Syrian Army Says Rockets Struck Military Bases In Hama And Aleppo Countryside

 According to another Reuters‘ source, one of the locations hit was an army base known as Brigade 47.
 Situated outside the city of Hama, the base is known as a recruitment center for Iranian-backed Shi’ite militias.
 These militias fight alongside Bashar al-Assad’s forces.

 On April 7, more than 50 people were killed in a chemical weapon attack on rebel-held Douma.
 As ABC News noted, France has said that it has proof Bashar al-Assad’s regime used chemical weapons.
-In response to this, the United States have, along with the United Kingdom and France, launched air strikes targeting chemical weapon storage facilities and research centers.
+In response to this, the United States and its allies, United Kingdom and France, launched air strikes targeting chemical weapon storage facilities and research centers.

-The Times of Israel has also reported on the explosions near the Iranian militia base in Syria, claiming videos of explosions are already circulating social media.
+The Times of Israel has also reported on the explosions near the Iranian militia base in Syria, claiming videos of explosions are already circulating on social media.